animal-tree/Writing-stuff/Stuff59-quackery.md

 Note: The big heresy here is that “prediction” doesn’t necessarily come into the picture at all.
 High-certainty data collected entirely accidentally is just as valid as equally-certainty data collected through the traditional scientific method process of predicting and intentionally reproducing predictions first.

 This is a lot of definitions.
-Let’s go through an example to get a sense of how something like “germs cause disease” can be known:
+Let’s go through an example to get a sense of how something like “germs cause disease” can be known, and without prediction, despite possibly your initial judgement:

 “Germs cause disease”